IBM/spectrum-scale-policy-scripts/runpolicy/readme.md

 		runpolicy.sh path list-byTapeID.txt -I defer -f dirPrefix -M TAPEID=volser

    The tape ID for which the files should be listed in provided with parameter `-M TAPEID=volser`.
-   The resulting file list is stored in a directory denoted by parameter `-f dirPrefix` and named `dirPrefix.list.fileontape`.
+   The resulting file list is stored in a directory denoted by parameter `-f dirPrefix` and named `dirPrefix.list.filesontape`.
+For example if the parameter `dirPrefix` is set to `/tmp/files`, then the file list would be named: `/tmp/files.list.filesontape`.
 This file list includes all path and file names of files stored on the subject tape ID.
 This is includes files that have the primary or a secondary copy on the subject tape.

 - Policy [list-byStateWithTapeID.txt](../sample-policies/list-byStateWithTapeID.txt) creates a lists of all files that that are in premigrated and migrated state includin the tape ID where these files are (pre)migrated to.
 To run the policy: